pymedphys/pymedphys/lib/pymedphys/docs/contrib/documentation.rst

 -------------------------------------------

-Assuming you have set up your machine according to the appropriate development guide (:doc:`setup-linux`, :doc:`setup-mac`, :doc:`setup-win`) you can then run the following within a terminal to build the documentation:
+Assuming you have set up your machine according to the appropriate development guide (:doc:`setups/setup-win`, :doc:`setups/setup-linux`, :doc:`setups/setup-mac`) you can then run the following within a terminal to build the documentation:

 .. code:: bash